Q. WHO DESIGNS THE PLATES?

 A. All designs are developed by myself, hand drawn and then turned into digital images for the manufacturer to produce up to my standard.

 Q. ARE THEY SAFE?

-A. Yes, our plates are non-toxic and our bamboo is organic, free of toxic treatment methods and food grade certified.
+A. Yes, our plates are non-toxic and our bamboo is free of toxic treatment methods and food grade certified.

 Q. WHAT IS BAMBOO?

 A. Properly sourced, bamboo is a highly renewable resource.
 Most people don’t know that bamboo is technically a grass instead of a tree, which is appropriate due to the fact that it’s one of the fastest growing plants on earth.
 In fact, a normal bamboo shoot can become fully mature within three to six years before it is cut for harvest.
 On the other hand, maple trees can take over 30 years to fully mature and can live for over 150 years.

 Due to the tolerance of bamboo to its environment, bamboo is easily grown and often raised organically due to the ease of farming.
 Its quick growth enables bamboo to be economically harvested, which is why even builders and homeowners have switched to using bamboo due to its great durability and affordability.